 The music never stops – virtual streaming just the ticket for Baggpipe

-Music company Baggpipe have partnered with TicketCo TV to provide live streaming services at its legendary studios.
+Music company Baggpipe have partnered with TicketCo Media Services to provide live streaming services at its legendary studios.

 Baggpipe is based at the old EMI studios in Stockholm, that was originally built as a sister studio to Abbey Road in London.
 It has hosted and produced music for artists including ABBA, Roxette, Lady Gaga, Wyclef Jean, Britney Spears, Jennifer Lopez, Little Mix, and RedOne.